josefpihrt/josefpihrt.github.io/docs/roslynator/cli.md

 ## Requirements

+- Version `0.9.0` or higher requires .NET SDK 7 or 8.
-- Version `0.8.0` or higher requires .NET Core SDK 6, 7 or 8.
+- Version `0.8.0` or higher requires .NET SDK 6, 7 or 8.
-- Version `0.5.0` or higher requires .NET Core SDK 6 or 7.
+- Version `0.5.0` or higher requires .NET SDK 6 or 7
-- Version `0.4.0` or higher requires .NET Core SDK 6.
+- Version `0.4.0` or higher requires .NET SDK 6
-- Version `0.2.0` or higher requires .NET Core SDK 5.
+- Version `0.2.0` or higher requires .NET SDK 5

 ## Exit Code